Sachint25/project-c26/ingredient.md

-# a packet of maggi
+# a packet of noodles
 # 2 cup of water